bobluppes/graaf/docs/docs/examples/example-basics/transport-example.md

 ## Visualizing graph traversal result
-For shortest path, colouring edges with red to indicate the shortest path for both weighted and unweighted graph
+For shortest path, colouring edges with red to indicate the shortest path for both weighted and unweighted graph We need to specify the start and end vertices in order to find the shortest path between the start and end vertices.

 Result of unweighted shortest path, chosen edges are coloured red
 <pre>